cycle/docs/advanced/schema-builder.md

 # Configuring Schema Builder
-Though using annotated entities provide very easy way to configure your ORM and Database schema you might want to use some alternative schema declaration notation or perform some calculations on ORM schema (for example default values, custom columns and etc).
+Though using annotated entities provide a very easy way to configure your ORM and Database schema you might want to use some alternative schema declaration notation or perform some calculations on ORM schema (for example default values, custom columns and etc).
 This functionality is available in `cycle/schema-builder` extension.

 ## Manually Define Entity